-EDU 355 Assessments in Education (3) Application of measurement principles in classroom testing; construction and evaluation of classroom tests; evaluation of student performance; interpretation and use of measurement data; assessment of aptitudes, achievement, and interests via standardized tests; school testing programs.
+EDU 355 Assessments in Education (3) Application of measurement principles in classroom testing: construction and evaluation of classroom testing; construction and evaluation of classroom tests; evaluation of student performance; interpretation and use of measurement data; assessment of aptitudes, achievement, and interests via standardized tests; school testing programs.
 Prerequisite: acceptance into the Teacher Education Program.

-EDU 362 Young Adult Literature (3) This survey course covers the development of young adult literature from the mid-19th century to the present.
+EDU 362 Young Adult Literature

+This survey course covers the development of young adult literature from the mid-19th century to the present.
 Materials evaluation and selection are studied as are teaching strategies, literature for reluctant students, books for a diverse audience, issues relating to censorship, and pertinent developments in educational technology.
 This course does not apply to Bonaventure Program requirements.